Stretch your programming skills: 4 languages you should learn this year

 One of my LinkedIn contacts shares a lot of web posts, and soon after the beginning of the year he shared “10 programming languages you should learn in 2014” from Mashable.com.
 The list in this post is dominated by languages with C-derived syntax (including C, which is about as C-derived as you can get), and five languages that are some variant of object-oriented.
 There is a lot of shared knowledge there, and learning both C# and Java is kind of a waste of time.

 So as a professional, what should you learn?
 First, why are you learning a new language (or technology stack)?
 If it is to get a job, don’t look at lists like this; pick the language that matches the work that you want to do.
-This is why Code Fellows courses, bootcamps, and accelerators are focused on a technology stack.
+This is why Code Fellows courses, Bootcamps, and Development Accelerators are focused on a technology stack.

 But what if you are a professional programmer and want to get better at programming?
 What can you learn that will improve your programming?
 I want to suggest some classes of languages that will help you develop your skills in how you approach different problems, even if you are using a different language.